This day and half executive business forum is designed for business decision-makers, strategic business planners, consultants and senior

-UIBS 2012 and the 18th annual Georgia Tech Global Business Forum are being organized in Georgia Tech, Atlanta on June 21 and 22.
+UIBS 2013 and the 19th annual Georgia Tech Global Business Forum are being organized in Georgia Tech, Atlanta on September 11 and 12.
 UIBS has distinguished history of being largest conference in the South-East USA that promotes business relations between USA and India.
-Key sectors of interest this year are - Science & technology, Life Sciences, IT and investment etc. Organizers are expecting about 350 delegates from seven South-East USA states and India to participate.
+Key sectors of interest this year include Innovation and R&D in: Life Science, Agribusiness and Heatlhcare IT, Financial Technologies, New Media - Web, Films, TV, mobile, animation and gaming, etc.

 The United States, the world's largest economy, and India, one of the world's fastest growing economies, are committed to working together to stimulate a global economic revival, to strengthen global economic and financial institutions, to work toward a balanced and ambitious outcome in the Doha Round negotiations, and to promote global food security.
 Source: THE WHITE HOUSE, Press Release dated November 24, 2009

 Bilateral trade between the U.S. and India is growing explosively, and is likely to triple in the next five years.
-To capitalize on the opportunities afforded by this bi-national relationship, the 3nd Annual USA India Business Summit (UIBS) will be held in Atlanta on June 21st and 22nd, 2012, at the Georgia Tech Research Institute Conference Center.
-The theme of the UIBS 2012 is "Growing Business and Promoting Entrepreneurship."
+To capitalize on the opportunities afforded by this bi-national relationship, the 4th Annual USA India Business Summit (UIBS) will be held in Atlanta on September 11th and 12th, 2013, at the Georgia Tech Historic Academy of Medicine.
+The theme of the UIBS 2013 is "Growing Business and Promoting Entrepreneurship."

 Goal of UIBS is to promote business and investment between USA and India in key areas of technology, clean tech, infrastructure, logistics, real estate and investment, etc. Our special emphasis is to connect entrepreneurs and small-to- medium size businesses.